MikaelStenstrand/embedded-pump-controller/README.md

 The device is now setup.

 ## How to use
 Manually switching pump on and off by pressing the button.
-The light indicates the pump state Turn on automatic mode by long pressing the button.
-The light indicates the pump state
+The light indicates the pump state.

+Turn on automatic mode by long pressing the button.
+The light indicates the pump state.

 ## Pump state
 -	RED: pump is off